-Email marketing can be a crucial key part of your online marketing toolkit to grow your business.
-Executed well, it can have a huge effect on your marketing by building an audience, cultivating relationships, and creating a ready made market of people interested in what you do and what you have to offer.
+Every microbusiness knows that email marketing is a crucial key part of the online marketing toolkit you need to grow your business.
+In this guide, Email Marketing 101, we show how email can have a huge effect on your marketing by building an audience, cultivating relationships, and creating a ready-made market of people interested in what you do and what you have to offer.

 Well, you could end up with low conversation rates of product and service purchases, unsubscribes, and low return on your investment of time, energy and costs.

 In this post, we will take a round-up tour of how to make email marketing work well for you and your business with some key takeaways to help you make the most of email marketing.

 Email Marketing 101: Everything You Need to Know for Increased Signups, Traffic, and Conversions

 How Email Marketing Fits Into Your Promotion Strategy